Gordon decomposition of the magnetizability of a Dirac one-electron atom in an arbitrary discrete energy state: Dia- and paramagnetic contributions to the magnetizability

-Using Eqs.\ (\ref{4.15}) and (\ref{4.75}), one may verify that, as might be expected, the sum $\chi_d+\chi_p$ coincides with the total magnetizability of the relativistic one-electron atom in an arbitrary discrete energy state, found by us some time ago \cite{Stef15,Stef16}.
+The above result is identical to the corresponding formula derived in ref. \cite{Szmy02b}.
+Moreover, by using Equations (\ref{4.15}) and (\ref{4.75}), one may verify that, as might be expected, the sum $\chi_d+\chi_p$ coincides with the total magnetizability of the relativistic one-electron atom in an arbitrary discrete energy state, found by us some time ago \cite{Stef15,Stef16}.

-Basing on the formulas (\ref{4.6}), (\ref{4.15}), (\ref{4.29}) and (\ref{4.73})--(\ref{4.75}), we also performed numerical calculations showing relative dia- and paramagnetic contributions to magnetizabilities for hydrogenlike atoms with a wide range of nuclear charge $1 \leqslant Z \leqslant 137$.
-However, in tables \ref{tab:1}--\ref{tab:4} these contributions are compared for some low-lying discrete energy eigenstates of hydrogenic atoms with selected atomic number only; more comprehensive numerical data will be provided elsewhere.
+Based on Formulas (\ref{4.6}), (\ref{4.15}), (\ref{4.29}) and (\ref{4.73})--(\ref{4.75}), we have also performed numerical calculations showing relative dia- and paramagnetic contributions to magnetizabilities for Dirac one-electron atoms with a wide range of nuclear charges, $1 \leqslant Z \leqslant 137$.
+The appropriate results have been already published by us in ref. \cite{Stef20}.

-The calculations have been performed with the newest value of inverse of the fine structure constant \mbox{$\alpha^{-1}=137.035999084$} \cite{Nist18}.
-To compare our results for the atomic ground state (not presented here) with the corresponding data reported by Szmytkowski in Ref.\ \cite{Szmy02b}, we conducted additional calculations with the value $\alpha^{-1}=137.0359895$ published by Committee on Data for Science and Technology (CODATA) in 1986 \cite{Cohe88}.
-The agreement between our and his results turns out to be almost perfect; we have found some discrepancies only for $Z=120$.
-Namely, our value for $\chi_p''/ \chi=-1.136288773734$ differs from the Szmytkowski's result $\chi_p''/ \chi=-1.28$.
-Consequently, also $\chi_p/ \chi=-1.122168785351$ found by us do not coincide with $\chi_p/ \chi=-1.26$ predicted in Ref.\ \cite{Szmy02b}.
-The origin of these differences is unclear to us.

-It is seen from tables \ref{tab:1} and \ref{tab:4} that always for the states $2s_{1/2}$ and $2p_{3/2}$ (with $\mu= \pm 3/2$) we have $|\chi_p'| \ll |\chi_p''|$.
-We have found additionally, that such relation occurs for all the states with $\kappa < 0$ and with the maximal value of $\mu$, simultaneously, including the ground state (this agrees with the conclusion from \cite{Szmy02b}).
-Moreover, for such states, the diamagnetic contribution $\chi_d$ always dominates over the paramagnetic one $\chi_p$ (the exception to this rule is the ground state, for which that relation occurs only for $Z<130$).

-We have observed that the opposite relation, i.e. $|\chi_p''| \ll |\chi_p'|$, holds for all states with $\kappa>0$ and also for those with $\kappa<0$ and $\mu <j $, simultaneously (see tables \ref{tab:2} and \ref{tab:3}).
-In general, for these states, $\chi_p$ is greater than $\chi_d$.
-However, for some of these states, such dominance does not occur for all values of atomic number.
-It is most noticeable for small $Z$'s and gradually decreases up to a certain $Z_c$ value, for which both contributions are almost equal, and after which the diamagnetic component slowly begins to dominate over the paramagnetic one.
-We have found $Z_c=117$ for the state $2p_{1/2}$, and $Z_c=103$ for the state $2p_{3/2}$ (with $\mu= \pm 1/2$).
-For higher excited states, the equalization of diamagnetic and paramagnetic contributions is already taking place for lower values of the atomic number, i.e. for the state $3p_{1/2}$ there is $Z_c=84$ and for $3p_{3/2}$ (with $\mu= \pm 1/2$) one has $Z_c=85$.